jori-nordic/pytest-hw-ncs/README.md

 - [ ] make pytest understand the platform test matrix
 - [ ] make pytest build the firmware
 - [ ] support for split-build (ie hci_uart or ipc as precompiled .hex)
+- [ ] clean-up architecture. or at least document w/ diagram.